rcmstark/cocoatouch-for-android/README.md

 - UIScrollView can be ViewerPager, ScrollView, HorizontalScrollView, VerticalScrollView.
 - You can not simulate all cases with inheritance.
+- Figure out how to use composition and still can set class name in XML.
-- Upgrade viewDidLoad, viewDidAppear, applicationDidBecomeActived... they are called more than they are required in iOS.
+- Upgrade viewDidLoad, viewDidAppear, applicationDidBecomeActived... they are called more than they are required.
 But is fine right now, you app will work great.

 ### 4. Installation and Configure Project